When Can We Answer Queries Using Result-Bounded Data Interfaces?: Schema simplification for expressive constraints

+The intuition, like for~$\amd$ containment, is that the constraints $\Gamma$ are axiomatizing the definition of access-determinacy, i.e., enforcing that $I_\acc$ is jointly access-valid.
 The only difference from the~$\amd$ containment is that the additional constraints are now symmetric in the two signatures, primed and unprimed.
-The following proposition follows immediately from Theorem~\ref{thm:equivra} and the definition of access-determinacy:
+The analogue of Proposition~\ref{prop:reduce} then follows immediately from Theorem~\ref{thm:equivra} and the definition of access-determinacy: